 1. Visual learner

-In the classroom, it’s important for these learners to have visual aids such as information in presentations, videos, homework, and worksheets.
+In the classroom, it’s important for these learners to have visual aids such as presentations, videos, homework, and worksheets.
 Try to save as many of these tools as you can, since they’ll be helpful when preparing for an exam.

 2. Auditory learner

-If you’re an auditory learner, you usually understand information best when it involves speaking, hearing, and listening.
+If you’re an auditory learner, you usually best understand information when it involves speaking, hearing, and listening.
 You may have trouble absorbing and retaining information if you have to stay quiet for long periods of time.

-In order to really drill in the information, you may want to discuss topics in groups (whether in or out of the classroom), verbally go over concepts with your teacher, or learn through video/audio tools.
+In order to really drill in the information, you may want to discuss topics in groups (whether in or outside of the classroom), verbally go over concepts with your teacher, or learn through video/audio tools.

 Don’t forget about mnemonic devices!
 A mnemonic device is a great tool that can help auditory learners recall certain information.